Pipe, Wisconsin: History

 Two miles east of Pipe is Blue Sky Green Field Wind Farm, an electric generation windmill farms.
 Surveys of wind patterns nationwide in the 1980s identified a potential windmill electric generation path along the Niagara Escarpment from Pipe toward Brownsville.
-At an average wind speed of 18 mph, this was considered uneconomical for electric generation in the 1980s, but windmill technology improvements and government incentives for alternative energy sources at the dawn of the 21st century quickly transformed farming communities into an electric generation industry.
+At an average wind speed of 18 mph, this was considered uneconomical for the nascent wind power generation in the 1980s, but windmill rotor and turbine technology improvements and government incentives for optional energy sources at the dawn of the 21st century quickly transformed farming communities into an electric generation industry.

 Transportation

 Pipe is located on U.S. Route 151.
 Originally called Fort Howard Military Road, it was one of the first marked routes through the Wisconsin wilderness.
 The other main road into the community is the east-west County Highway W, which leads to the shore of Lake Winnebago.
 Cty Hwy W terminates at Calumet Harbor.
 The public harbor area is a popular regional recreational and camping area, and a boat and ice fishing launch.